Quantum Cellular Automata on Symmetric Subalgebras: Introduction

 We demonstrate that by arranging these operators into distinct geometries, their commutation relations can be mapped to the exchange statistics of identical anyons and the braiding statistics of distinct anyons in a 2D $G$-gauge theory.
 Consequently, a QCA on the symmetric subalgebra corresponds to an anyon permutation symmetry.
 We further show that, even without assuming translation invariance, the corresponding anyon permutation symmetry is a global invariant determined solely by the QCA.
 In fact, this correspondence establishes a surjective homomorphism from the group of subalgebra QCAs to the group of anyon permutations.
 Notably, since anyon permutation symmetry can be non-Abelian, the group of subalgebra QCAs can also be non-Abelian.
 This contrasts with the group of QCAs (modulo finite-depth circuits) defined on the full operator algebra (referred to as unitary QCAs, or uQCAs), which is always Abelian \cite{2022FrHH}.

 The second invariant is the generalization of the GNVW index to effectively capture how the symmetric subalgebra is shifted under a QCA.
 The GNVW index itself can be interpreted as quantifying the flow of an ``incompressible conserved quantity"—quantum information \cite{2021Gonginfoflow} or, more precisely, the dimension of the local operator algebra \cite{2009GNVW}—and it can be computed locally at any point, yielding a universal value.
 In Ref. \cite{2009GNVW}, this property is termed a ``locally computable global invariant."
 In this work, we introduce an index (denoted by $\ind$) that is locally computable and reduces to the GNVW index when applied to uQCAs.
 We demonstrate that this index shares many properties with the GNVW index and can be interpreted as characterizing the flow of the subalgebra.
-In summary, for a chain with a regular representation of a finite Abelian group $G = \prod_j \Z_{n_j}$ per site, the index has the following properties: \begin{itemize} \item The index of a QCA can take values in where $\{ p_x \}$ are the prime factors of $|G| = \prod_j n_j$.
-This value is a global invariant that is independent of the specific position where it is computed. \item For two QCAs $\alpha$ and $\beta$, we have $\ind(\alpha \circ \beta) = \ind(\alpha)\ind(\beta)$. \item An FDC with $G$-symmetric gates (sFDC) has index 1.
-Moreover, a QCA with an irrational index cannot be extended to a uQCA on the full operator algebra. \end{itemize}
+In summary, for a chain with a regular representation of a finite Abelian group $G = \prod_j \Z_{n_j}$ per site {(here all $n_j$ are prime powers, and the decomposition of $G$ is unique up to permutation of $n_j$)}, the index has the following properties: \begin{itemize} \item The index of a QCA can take values in where $\{ p_x \}$ are the prime factors of $|G| = \prod_j n_j$.
+This value is a global invariant that is independent of the specific position where it is computed. \item For two QCAs $\alpha$ and $\beta$, we have $\ind(\alpha \circ \beta) = \ind(\alpha)\ind(\beta)$. \item An FDC with $G$-symmetric gates (sFDC) has index 1. {Moreover, a QCA that can be extended to a uQCA on the full operator algebra has an index equal to its GNVW index, while those with an irrational index are not extendable to a uQCA on the full algebra. } \end{itemize}

 We also conclude that any two QCAs associated with the same anyon permutation and the same index differ only by an FDC composed of symmetric gates.

 More concretely, we further show that each QCA can be reduced to a finite composition of the following four operations: \begin{itemize} \item A lattice translation of a sub-Hilbert space with prime dimension, implemented in a way that commutes with the $G$ symmetry;